0somesh/Raven/README.md

-# 📚 ScholarLens: AI Research Assistant
+# Raven: AI Research Assistant

-ScholarLens is an intelligent research assistant that helps researchers explore academic papers and get AI-powered insights about scientific topics.
+Raven is an intelligent research assistant that helps researchers explore academic papers and get AI-powered insights about scientific topics.
 This tool combines state-of-the-art AI technologies to make research more efficient and accessible.

 ##  Features